stts-se/segment_checker/README.md

     }

-Source data should be placed in the following folder: `data/<projectname>/source/`.
+Source data should be placed in a folder titled `source` inside the project folder.
+In this example, we will use `data/<projectname>/source`.

 ## Annotated data

-Annotated data will be saved in the following folder: `data/<projectname>/annotation/`.
+Annotated data will be placed in a folder named `annotation`, inside the project folder.
+In this example, it will be `data/<projectname>/annotation/`.
 Each segment will be saved in a file named `<id>.json`

 Example: